Tiger Technologies Technical Support

 Forwarding messages to your BlackBerry

-Your BlackBerry service provider will have given you an e-mail address that you can use to send messages to your BlackBerry.
+Your BlackBerry service provider will have given you an email address that you can use to send messages to your BlackBerry.
 This address often (but not always) ends with @blackberry.net.
 (If you don't know your address, contact your BlackBerry provider, which is probably your cell phone company.)

 When you know the address, simply set up a forwarding address in our control panel to forward messages to the BlackBerry address.
 That's all it takes.